ccmeyers/slide-presentation/README.md

 gulp production
 ```
 This will run JavaScript tests, then re-build optimized, compressed css and js files to the build folder, as well as output their file sizes to the console.
 It's a shortcut for running the following tasks: `images`, `minify-html`, `minify-css`, `uglifyJs`.

+##An explanation of the custom slide presentation build

+For future knowledge:

+To add Panels:
+The panel should be built in an HTML5 `<section></section>` tag and have a class that corresponds with its index (i.e. the fifth section should have `class="section5"`, the sixth section should have `class="section6"`)

+To add a Fragmented Panel:
+Add the `fragmented` class to the section (i.e. `class="section5 fragmented"`).
+The intererior parts that are fragmented should have two classes: `fragmented-part` and 'part'+index of part, such as `part5` (i.e. class="fragmented-part part5")
+Add the `active` class to the first part.
+If there are multiple parts that are grouped active together, make sure they get the same 'part'+index class.

+Please note: for some reason the index of my first section is 1 instead of 0.
+I have no clue why.
+The index of my first fragmented-part is 0, which is to be expected.
+Consequently, the first <section> has a class of 'section1' while the first 'fragmented-part' has a class of 'part0'.
+If anyone reading this figures out why there's this weirdness going on, I'd love your insight.